brycewang-stanford/pdtab/README.md

 - matplotlib >= 3.0.0 (for plotting)
 - seaborn >= 0.11.0 (for enhanced plotting)

+## 🎯 Design Philosophy

+**pdtab** is designed as a **pure Python library** focused exclusively on providing Stata's tabulate functionality through a clean, programmatic API.

+### Key Design Decisions:

+- **No Command-Line Interface**: pdtab is intentionally designed as a library-only package to maintain simplicity and focus on the Python ecosystem
+- **Jupyter-First Approach**: Optimized for data science workflows in Jupyter notebooks and Python scripts
+- **Programmatic Access**: All functionality accessible through Python functions with comprehensive options
+- **Integration Ready**: Designed to integrate seamlessly with pandas, matplotlib, and the broader PyData ecosystem

+This design ensures pdtab remains lightweight, maintainable, and perfectly suited for modern data science workflows.

 ## Quick Start

 ### Basic One-way Tabulation